drewm27/speakerrankings/large-size.md

         - <https://www.youtube.com/watch?v=0ooUo0bQ2uc>
 15. [Sonos Move 2](https://www.amazon.com/Sonos-Move-Wireless-Portable-Bluetooth/dp/B0CGGYYK2D/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=043359a02c61bc723ed4cb01cacafce9&camp=1789&creative=9325): $450
     - Positives: Warm sounding with somewhat rolled off treble.
 Slightly better midrange clarity than the Move 1.
     - Negatives: Not very loud.
-This may have some of the issues at full volume that the Move 1 had too, but I’ll need more sound samples at full volume to verify.
+This may have some of the issues at full volume that the Move 1 had too, but I'll need more sound samples at full volume to verify.
     - Weight: 6.61lbs / 3kg
     - Battery Life: 24 hours
     - Wifi: Yes